 The pact between Waukegan and RedSpeed Illinois – based in Lombard – was recently renewed to maintain existing cameras already installed at four intersections in the city.
 Many officials throughout Chicagoland indicate that the red light camera system continues to be “fairly successful” in minimizing the frequency of crossroad crashes since each one was installed years ago.
 These camera systems were placed in areas often deemed extremely challenging for local law enforcement to monitor.

 However, not everyone is convinced that the cameras work at reducing the volume of serious accidents occurring at intersections.
 In 2014, the Chicago Tribune commissioned a study that showed an increase of more than 22 percent in the number of rear-end accidents occurring with injuries at these locations.

 Recovering Compensation for Injuries Sustained in a Waukegan Car Accident

-If accident victims can prove that other parties are at fault for the accident, they are likely entitled to receive financial compensation for their injuries, damages and losses.
+If accident victims can prove that other parties are at fault for the crash, they are likely entitled to receive financial compensation for their injuries, damages, and losses.
 However, these types of lawsuits and claims for recompense are challenging to litigate.
 Because of that, many victims will hire a Waukegan car accident lawyer to handle their case.

-A skilled attorney can build the claim for compensation by investigating the accident, gathering evidence, collecting eyewitness accounts and analyzing police records and medical documents.
+A skilled attorney can build a strong claim for compensation by investigating the accident, gathering evidence, collecting eyewitness accounts and analyzing police records and medical documents.
 The law firm will negotiate directly with the claims adjuster working for all insurance companies involved in the case.
 If a negotiation cannot be reached, the client’s lawyer will file a Lake County car accident lawsuit and take the case to trial.
-The attorney will seek fair compensation to pay for a variety of expenses including:
+The attorney will seek fair compensation to pay for crash-related expenses including: